Chile Piquin

 How to Rehydrate Piquin Chiles

-Learn how to prepare and rehydrate piquin chiles to be used in a variety of Mexican dishes from salsas to stews.
+Learn how to prepare and rehydrate piquin chiles!
+They are perfect for a variety of Mexican dishes, from salsas to stews.

 5 from 2 votes